The beauty of a sheet pan dinner is just that: the one pan!

 Plan ahead!
 This is such a fast and easy plan ahead dinner.
 All of the vegetables can be cut and the sauce can be prepped the day before.
 Even the sweet potatoes and be par baked the day before.
 Cook the final dish on the day you are serving.
 If you need to cook a little ahead of serving time, then just broil before serving to warm.
 It will need the full 4 minutes of broiling.

-Emily Cohen is the founder of MyLifeMyMenu.com, a website that helps the busy person create balanced menus filled with easy, healthy, family-friendly recipes made up of simple and wholesome ingredients.
+Post written by Emily Cohen, founder of MyLifeMyMenu.com, a website that helps the busy person create balanced menus filled with easy, healthy, family-friendly recipes made up of simple and wholesome ingredients.
 For more from Emily, follow her on Instagram @MyLifeMyMenu and on Facebook at My Life My Menu.